baruuum/igplot/README.md

 ## Basic Usage

-The package is designed to plot `igraph` objects faster by simplifying the `plot.igraph` function.
+The package is designed to plot `igraph` objects faster than the `igraph::plot.igraph` function.
 This means that less options are available.
 However, for moderate to large graphs, the `igplot` function should be faster than the `plot.igraph` function.

-The main function of the `igplot` package is, unsurprisingly, the `igplot` function.
-The basic usage is as follows.
+The basic usage of the package is described below:

+Instead of using the `plot` method for `igraph` objects,

 ``` r
 library(igplot)